IRNAS/irnas.github.io/_posts/2016-05-11-synthomir-synth-by-radiona.md

 We couldn't wait to build it and now, we've finally found some time to share the final result also with you.
 It was lots of fun making it following their [instructions in 20 steps](http://radiona.org/synthomir/content.html){:target="_blank"} - from soldering the resistors, crystal and its capacitors to soldering female headers, potentiometer and the male headers on the bottom side of the board.

-<iframe width="640" height="360" src="https://www.youtube.com/embed/5dbdIF865lg?rel=0&amp;controls=0" frameborder="0" allowfullscreen></iframe>
+<iframe width="640" height="360" src="https://www.youtube.com/embed/5dbdIF865lg?rel=0&showinfo=0&autohide=1" frameborder="0" allowfullscreen></iframe>

 Now, we only need to learn how to properly play it.
-Check what is this instrument capable of on Synthomir presentation and demo video.
+Check what this instrument is capable of on Synthomir presentation and demo video.
 Simply awesome!

-<iframe width="640" height="360" src="https://www.youtube.com/embed/uvvPPmoRUTk?rel=0&amp;controls=0" frameborder="0" allowfullscreen></iframe>
+<iframe width="640" height="360" src="https://www.youtube.com/embed/uvvPPmoRUTk?rel=0&showinfo=0&autohide=1" frameborder="0" allowfullscreen></iframe>